 $ rails g mongoid:config

-Now that mongoid is setup, you can delete the /db folder, the config/database.yml file, and remove the database gem from your Gemfile ( sqlite3, pg, etc. )
+Now that Mongoid is setup, you can delete the /db folder, the config/database.yml file, and remove any database gems from your Gemfile (sqlite3, pg, etc. )

 Updating Rails Models

-Now that you're on Mongoid, you have to update your rails models.
-A Mongoid User model could look something like this:
+Now that you're on Mongoid, you have to update your Rails models.
+A Mongoid model looks something like this:

 class User